SalamiTech/gemini_try/README.md

 # Build with Gemini

-Welcome to **Prompt Kofi Gemini**, a Flutter application that leverages the power of Gemini and generative AI to offer users a unique and innovative experience.
+Welcome to **Prompt with Kofi Gemini**, a Flutter application that leverages the power of Gemini and generative AI to offer users a unique and innovative experience.
 This project is designed to showcase the integration of generative AI capabilities within a Flutter app, providing a glimpse into the future of interactive applications.

 ## App Screenshots